 Do it right: Give your skin at least 3 minutes to set after each skincare product to allow your skin to fully absorb it first.
 Some products with heavier textures may require a longer period for it to be absorbed so it’s ideal to keep that in mind as well.

-Let us know your top skincare, we’d love to hear from you!
+Let us know your top skincare routine tips, we’d love to hear from you!